Racso/playground-graph-basics/markdowns/basics.md

 ![Graph example](cities.png "")

-The image represents some Colombian cities: Cartagena, Bucaramanga, Medellín, Bogotá, and other.
+The image represents some Colombian cities: Cartagena, Bucaramanga, Medellín, Bogotá, among others.
 Each circle is a city.
 The lines connecting the circles represent commercial flights that you can take between cities.
 For example, you can fly from Bucaramanga (BUC) to Bogotá (BOG), as those cities are connected with a line, but you can't fly from Pasto (PAS) to Leticia (LET) because they aren't connected.

 Easy, right?
 Well, that's a graph, and they are indeed easy to understand. **Graphs** are structures that allow us to model relationships between elements.
 In this case, we used a graph to model flight connections between cities.

 Graphs are composed of two kind of elements:
 1. **Vertices or nodes**, which represent elements.
 In the image, the circles are the nodes, each node representing a city.
-2. **Edges**, which represent relations between elements.
+2. **Edges**, which represent relationships between elements.
 In the image, the lines are the edges, each edge representing a flight connection between cities.

 Each edge connects exactly two nodes.
-This means that you'll never find and edge with one side pointing to nowhere.
+This means that you'll never find an edge with one side pointing to nowhere.

 We say that two nodes are neighbors if there is an edge connecting them.
 In the example, Bucaramanga (BUC) and Bogotá (BOG) are neighbors, but Pasto (PAS) and Leticia (LET) are not neighbors.